batden/elucidate/README.md

 ## Get started

-Before you start using elucidate, you'll need to install git on your system.
+Before using elucidate, you'll need to install git on your system.

 Open a terminal window and type in the following: